Caroline Coomber School of Dance

-There is a new award now available to Beginners: the Starter Star award.
+There is a new award now available to Beginners: the Social Star award.
 On the morning of the Medal Tests, Saturday 18 January, any Beginner has the opportunity to attend a workshop led by Joan which will cover Social Foxtrot and basic Waltz.
 Steps that you already know from your classes.
 At the end of the workshop you will take part in a group exam where Joan will assess you (you will all be dancing together the way you do in class) and will write down pointers to help you in your dancing on an assessment sheet.
-A few weeks later you will receive your UKA Starter Star award presented to you by a top professional couple who will be demonstrating for us at our Medal Presentation evening.
-This is an ideal way to get started in the medal test system or you can just treat it as a one off – just for fun.
-It’s an achievement to receive a UKA award as this association and their award are recognised all over the world.
+A few weeks later you will receive your UKA Social Star Award presented to you by a top professional couple who will be demonstrating for us at our Medal Presentation evening.
+This is an ideal way to get started in the Medal Test system or you can just treat it as a one-off – just for fun.
+It’s an achievement to receive a UKA Award as this association and their Awards are recognised all over the world.

 The other award that I’m introducing for the first time is the 1 Dance Badge.
 If you feel confident in doing one particular dance, even if it’s just basic steps, why not receive recognition for it?
 Again it can be done along with other people in the room, just like being in a class or at a practice session.

 Medal Test day is always very special.
 A great atmosphere and my mum on hand to ply you with tea, coffee, cakes and sandwiches.
 Also, lots of people around you supporting and encouraging you.